New South Wales and South Australia

 Students are to be strongly encouraged to find work placements in their own state and interstate structured workplace learning must only be arranged as a last resort – for example, where in the judgement of the principal no suitable local placement exists or where there are special educational reasons for making such an arrangement.

 A school’s responsibility for its students undertaking structured workplace learning in New South Wales and South Australia is the same as if the student were undertaking their placement in Victoria.

-All Victorian students undertaking structured workplace learning in New South Wales or South Australia are covered under the Department’s WorkSafe Insurance and Public Liability Insurance policies.
+All Victorian students undertaking structured workplace learning in New South Wales or South Australia are covered under the department’s WorkSafe Insurance and Public Liability Insurance policies.

 Other states and territories

 A principal may only make a structured workplace learning arrangement with an employer in a state or territory, other than New South Wales and South Australia, if the principal is satisfied that it is appropriate for the arrangement to be made.
-The principal should be satisfied that:
+The principal must be satisfied that: